-APPENDIX B RQ STATE OF FLORIDA COLLECTIVE BARGAINING UNIT GRIEVANCE FORM Business Address Department o Division or District Business Tele Bureau or Unit Social Securit Bargaining Unit Social Securit - Agency phone y Number NATURE OF GRIEVANCE : (involving interpretation or application of specific provisions of Agreement) DATE ACT OR CONDITION OCCURRED:ARTICLE(S) AND SECTION(S) OF AGREEMENT: (which have allegedly been violated) RELIEF REQUESTED: IF REPRESENTATIVE DESIRED - Name of Grievance Representative: FOR GROUP GRIEVANCES ONLY - The PBA Representative named abor spokesperson and be responsible for processing the above grievance.
-The employ grievance is filed are identified as follows (identify the group by reference to the unit(s), and any other relevant identifying information): oyees included in the grou p for which this SIGNED DATE SUBM IITTED Grievance Representative SUBMITTED TO: Name Class (If space is insufficient to write complete information, attach a separate sheet.)
-Title
+APPENDIX C B RQ STATE OF FLORIDA COLLECTIVE BARGAINING UNIT GRIEVANCE FORM Business Address Depart: Division or District Busine Bureau or Unit Social Bargaining Unit Social Title ment or Agency ss Telephone Security Number NATURE OF GRIEVANCE : (involving interpretation or application of specific provisions of Agreement) DATE ACT OR CONDITION OCCURRED: ARTICLE(S) AND SECTION(S) OF AGREEMENT: (which have allegedly been violated) RELIEF REQUESTED: IF REPRESENTATIVE DESIRED - Name of Grievance Representative: FOR GROUP GRIEVANCES ONLY - The PBA Representative named above has been designated to act as spokesperson and be responsible for processing the above grievance.
+The employees included in the group for which this grievance is filed are identified as follows (identify the group by reference to the employees' job classification(s), work unit(s), and any other relevant identifying information): SIGNED DATE SUBMITTED SIGNED DATE SUBMITTED Grievance Representative SUBMITTED TO: Name Class Title (If space is insufficient to write complete information, attach a separate sheet.)